AusTac/EnjinExportTool/README.md

 # Using the Tool

 Launch the application using the debug exe located in the  bin\Debug\ folder.
-Enter the required fields to be able to process successfully (*currently will only process forums/posts to migration path*).
+Enter the required fields to be able to process successfully.

 # Screenshots